 I Do This Through:

-In addition to course-integrated instruction, the library offers classes on searching individual databases, reference management, medical terminology, systematic reviews, and other topics for faculty, staff, and students.
+In addition to course-integrated instruction, the library offers classes on searching individual databases, reference management, medical terminology, systematic reviews, and other topics for students, staff, and faculty.
 Registration is required for these classes.
 This calendar contains all of the standalone library workshops offered at the HSC Library and provides links to register.

 Search the complete collections of all of the UF Libraries including both print and electronic items: